 The Cass County Sheriff's Office will begin its spring session of the Sheriff's Citizen Academy on February 24th.
 The Sheriff's Citizens Academy (SCA) was initiated by Sheriff Dwight Diehl in 2008 to give citizens of Cass County a better understanding of the day-to-day operations.
 The SCA is an 8-week program, in which courses are held once per week on Wednesday from 6:30 p.m. until approximately 9:30 p.m.
 The course gives citizens an in-depth look and hands on training into the career of law enforcement at the Sheriff's Office.
-Citizens are instructed by deputies and each week a new topic will be introduced and discussed.
+Citizens are instructed by deputies and each week a new topic is introduced and discussed.
 Citizens will also have the opportunity to ride along with a patrol deputy, work with jail deputies and communication officers.
-This enables them to observe firsthand how the Sheriff's Office handles incidents.
+The program enables citizens to observe firsthand how the Sheriff's Office handles incidents.

 Participants must be 18 years of age or older, have no felony or serious misdemeanor convictions and must be a resident or business owner in Cass County.
 There is no cost for participants and each student who successfully completes the academy will take part in graduation.